TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 9/Revelation 9.12.md

 ---

-The first Woe is past: behold, there come yet two Woes hereafter.
+The first woe is past.
+Behold, there are still two woes coming after this.